idodov/MusicTracker/README.md

 ### Step 1: Add the Script

-1. Navigate to your AppDaemon configuration folder (usually `/config/appdaemon/`).
+1. Navigate to your AppDaemon configuration folder (usually `/config/appdaemon/apps`).
-2. Inside this folder, create a new directory named `apps` if it doesn't already exist.
-3. Create a new file inside the `apps` folder named `music_tracker.py`.
+2. Create a new file inside the `apps` folder named `music_tracker.py`.
-4. Copy the entire content of the `music_tracker.py` script and paste it into this new file.
+3. Copy the entire content of the `music_tracker.py` script and paste it into this new file.

 ### Step 2: Configure the App